Takeaways

 Compared to bacterial probiotics, S. cerevisiae offers some unique advantages.
 It demonstrates more resistance to antibiotics, meaning it can be taken alongside antibiotic treatments.[42]
 It also survives stomach acid better than many bacteria.[43]

 Unlike certain bacterial probiotics, S. cerevisiae does not colonize the gut.
-It passes through in a few days, which can be an advantage as it reduces the risk of overgrowth or long-term changes to the gut’s bacteria12.
+It passes through in a few days, which can be an advantage as it reduces the risk of overgrowth or long-term changes to the gut’s bacteria.[44]

 Incorporating Saccharomyces Cerevisiae into Your Diet